 In 1996, a number of Manitoba birders gathered to begin identification of potential Manitoba IBAs.

 By 1999, over 100 locations were nominated for IBA status in Manitoba.
 After review, 38 sites met the criteria and were designated as IBAs.
 That same year, Nature Manitoba (then the Manitoba Naturalists Society) began IBA community conservation planning with the hiring of a conservation biologist.
+In 2012, the IBA Caretakers volunteer program was launched by Nature Manitoba to recruit volunteer stewards for all of Manitoba’s 36 IBAs.

 Our Vision